Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 ## Features of our LLM assistant

 ### 1) suggestions of classes, attributes, and associations
-- if a domain description is provided then the assistant's suggestions are solely based on the given domain description
+- if a domain description is provided, then the assistant's suggestions are solely based on the given domain description
     - we support only English
 - the domain description can be inserted in the text box on the topbar: